elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/step9.md

-### Get a Customers Wishlists

-Check the `customer` resource to confirm that the wishlist(s) are returned directly on the data object.
+Let's check the `customer` resource to confirm that the wishlist(s) are returned directly on the data object.

 * Open the `Get a customer` request from `customers` folder.
 * Add a new query parameter in `Params` section with `include` as the key and `wishlists` as the value.